 On this page I'll discuss my history with computers and all the computers I've used, just for the heck of it.
 Click on any image for a full-size version should you so desire.

 This is my main laptop, which I mostly use for taking to school.
 I got it back in December 2019, when, after a saga of cheap laptops that y'all will read about later on, my family and I decided to actually invest in a computer for once in the hopes that it would last a while, and it has.
-Currently, I've had it for almost three years, and it's still going strong!
+Currently, I've had it for four and a half years, and it's still going strong!
 The only complaint is that the fan is a bit trigger-happy, though to be fair, that seems to be a problem with all Intel Macs as far as I can see.

 Anyways, you can see on the back that I let my inner white girl out (which wasn't hard, since I am a white girl) and decided to start sticking stickers (and bits of paper I printed out - thanks, Pinterest!
 I really am a white girl, lol) on the back, including an Apple sticker for the white Mac logo aesthetic.
 (RIP glowing Mac logo, gone but never forgotten.)
 And of course, I have my purple case, which, coupled with the stickers, makes it actually colourful and fun, and (shocker) not painfully boring at best like modern laptops!
-Anyways, it's great for my (admittedly small) daily workload and still runs quicker than my 4-year-old little cousin.
-So so far, it seems that spending $1000 or so on a computer compared to $300 or $400 actually does make a difference.
-Who woulda thunk it?
+I am going to get a new case and redecorate it for college, though, since the case is a little cracked and some of the cheaper stickers are starting to rub off after a couple of years of me putting them through the ringer.
+(You should see the way I used to treat my poor paperback books!
+The plastic case being mostly intact is a tad surprising, honestly.)

 And this is where we hit the cheapos.
 For 7th grade, my parents and I decided that I needed a new laptop to handle the poweer-hungry tasks of word processing, watching YouTube and the occasional Minecraft session, so we turned to this Dell thingie, which flips around to become a tablet, which was neat, though not particularly useful.
 And since it had Windows 10 and a spinning hard drive, it was a joy to use!
 Yeah, this thing was slow as crap, and I had to reinstall Windows at least once because it blue-screened me in the middle of class.
 Which was, of course, because of those lovely automatic Windows updates.
 Yeah, this thing helped turn me off Windows, at least for a while.
 Maybe I'll go back if you can disable updates.
 Actually, aside from the update problem, Windows 10 worked pretty decently for everything I needed it to do.